Ben-Kerman/immersive/doc/dictionaries.md

 - `exporter`: The exporter used for generating the `{{definitions}}` template field on the Anki card.
 Currently only `default` is available for either dictionary type, which is also used if `exporter` is not set.
+- `quick_def_template`: template used for rendering the definitions shown in mpv
 - `export:<exporter option>`: Config entries used by the exporter.